 Dwell period: Leave the penetrant, as it is, on the surface for a minimum period of time (Known as Dwell Time or Dwell Period).
-During dwell period, penetrant seeps into the flaws (if present on the surface being inspected), due to Capillary action.
+During the dwell period, the penetrant seeps into the flaws (if present on the surface being inspected), due to Capillary action.
 Dwell period varies from 5 minutes to 60 minutes or even more than that depending upon the material and its service condition.
-Penetrant manufacturer also mentions the dwell period on the product itself.
-However, there is no harm in going beyond the minimum dwell period, provided that the temperature shall be ambient, because at elevated temperature chances of penetrant getting evaporated will be always there.
+The penetrant manufacturer also mentions the dwell period on the product itself.
+However, there is no harm in going beyond the minimum dwell period, provided that the temperature shall be ambient because at elevated temperature chances of penetrant getting evaporated will be always there.
 Hence at elevated temperature, one should strictly restrict to the recommended dwell time.

-Removal of excess penetrant: After leaving the surface for recommended dwell period, the penetrant shall be cleaned, for cleaning the excess penetrant cloth and penetrant removal shall be used.
+Removal of excess penetrant: After leaving the surface for the recommended dwell period, the penetrant shall be cleaned, for cleaning the excess penetrant cloth and penetrant removal shall be used.
 While cleaning the excess penetrant, two things shall be taken care of;

 - Cleaning should be unidirectional i.e. cleaning shall be done in one direction only.
 To and fro cleaning shall be avoided.